Introduction

 Each message can only be of one content type.
 The service supports the message content types offered by Google at the time of writing: a text of up to 3000 bytes, one piece of media, a single card or a carousel of 2 to 10 cards.
 Each message can also have a number (currently up to 11) of suggestions.

-If a message is sent with instructions to first try the RBM channel, and RBM is not available for that agent to that phone, fallback happens, i.e. the next channel on the list of channels is tried (currently, this will be SMS if present).
-The user may supply a dedicated SMS message text which will be sent instead of the RBM message upon fallback.
+If a message is sent with instructions to first try the RCS channel, and RCS is not available for that agent to that phone, fallback happens, i.e. the next channel on the list of channels is tried (currently, this will be SMS if present).
+The user may supply a dedicated SMS message text which will be sent instead of the RCS message upon fallback.
 If an SMS text is not present, the text-type message content will be used, and if that is also not present due to the RCS message not being of the text type, sending will fail.
+Note that SMS sending requires specification of a sender id (alphanumeric or phone number) or borrowing a sender id from one of our number pools (Two-way SMS).

 We also offer automatic "up-lift" of SMS messages where a user’s messages sent from any of our standard SMS APIs with a specific sender id are sent as RCS text messages from the user’s agent, with fallback to the original SMS if RCS did not work, today probably due to an i(ncompatible) Phone.
 Up-lift setup and terms of sale are outside the scope of this manual.

-Google RBM defines "Basic RBM" as a text-type message without any suggestion buttons, and with a text that fits into 160 bytes of UTF-8 encoding.
+Google RCS for Business defines "Basic RCS" as a text-type message without any suggestion buttons, and with a text that fits into 160 bytes of UTF-8 encoding.
 In that universal standard encoding of the Internet, English letters take 1 byte, European umlauts take 2 bytes, Chinese characters 3 bytes and emojis (as well as Ancient Egyptian hieroglyphs) 4 bytes.
-The main feature of a Basic RBM is that it is delivered at a lower cost than other RBM messages, and is perfect for the kind of applications where an SMS would be used in the old days of yore.
-The advantage here with RBM is the spoof-proof sender agent, which lends greater trust to security related messages, for instance, a one-time password login sequence where the message content is a short text string.
+The main feature of a Basic RCS is that it is delivered at a lower cost than other RCS for Business messages, and is perfect for the kind of applications where an SMS would be used in the old days of yore.
+The advantage here with RCS is the spoof-proof sender agent, which lends greater trust to security related messages, for instance, a one-time password login sequence where the message content is a short text string.

 The implementation so far includes the endpoint /send

-The endpoint supports only POST calls where the HTTP
+The endpoints support only POST calls where the HTTP

 POST